lovemasta41/kpmg-challenge/first_challenge/readme.md

 1. A web tier subnet is created for virtual machines in the scale set.
 2. An NSG dedicated to this subnet will be created to allow web traffic from Internet and through the external external load balancers to virtual machines.
-3. <b>You can also add a rule to allow SSH or RDP from an allowed source IP address, such as a “jump box” virtual machine in subnet.<b>
+3. <b>You can also add a rule to allow SSH or RDP from an allowed source IP address, such as a “jump box” virtual machine in subnet.</b>

 Following rules will be applied in the web tier NSG: